steppedreckoner/TowerDefense/ReadMe.txt

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
 Press 'M' to access the editor menu, which allows for saving and loading maps.
+Note: If you're saving from the editor, make sure to include ".txt" file extension.
+It is currently not checked nor automatically added.

 QUIT: Quits.

 Most Recent Changes:
 -Use JFileChooser for all file IO
+-Added executable jar with some example maps.

 To Do: